spedy217/Hilley-Terrain/README.md

 * Optimizing the he** out of it
 * Possibly making it for Godot soon
 * Crafting... perhaps ;)
-* Cool

-Anyways, have fun with my code, Ido not care and bye.
+Anyways, have fun with my code, I do not care and bye.

-Im schleeepy.